The gravitational dynamics of kinematic space: JT model: entanglement considerations

 \subsection{Modular Hamiltonian}

-To write down the formula for the modular Hamiltonian $H_{mod}^P$ we need to discuss the `thermodynamics' associated with the point $P$, with which we can associate a Killing `horizon' by considering the Killing vector $\xi_g$ that vanishes in $P$.
-The flow lines of $\xi_g$ are shown in figure \ref{HmodPfig}.
+To write down the formula for the modular Hamiltonian $H_{mod}^P$ for the same set-up, we need to discuss the `thermodynamics' associated with the point $P$, with which we can associate a Killing `horizon' by considering the Killing vector $\xi_g$ that vanishes in $P$.
+The flow lines of $\xi_g$ are shown in figure \ref{figJTsol} (right).
 Indeed the modular Hamiltonian will be determined by the Killing energy along those flow lines.